svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 If client supplied credentials are valid, Authentication API will respond with the HTTP response including the following details:

 1. HTTP status _200 OK_
-2. Signed JWT Access and Refresh tokens are included in the response body
+2. Signed JWT Access and Refresh tokens included in the response body

 **JWT Access token** - used to authenticate against protected API resources.
 It must be set in ```X-Authorization``` header.